Hashi-MU/Hashi-MU/README.md

-Enter any email address we would like accept:
+Enter any email address you would like accept:

     contact@corp.project-x-dc.com email-svr
     admin@corp.project-x-dc.com email-svr